 Unlike yoga, qigong always keeps you moving.
 The Chinese form of meditation requires not only a great deal of body control, but also the ability to concentrate.
 It gets your life energy - Qi - flowing and Yin and Yang finally come back into balance.

 There are simply no specific types of meditation that are perfect for everyone.
-Which one is right for you depends entirely on your personal needs.
-If you find it difficult to sit quietly and focus, then active meditations are the right choice.
+Which one is right for you depends entirely on your personal Needs off.
+If you find it difficult to sit still and focus, then active meditations are the right choice.
 If the opposite is true and physical activity only increases your tension, then focus on passive meditations.

 The perfect time of day also depends on how you feel.
 If your first thought after getting up is already negative, then start the day with a meditation.
 If you find it difficult to fall asleep in the evening, then the right time is directly before going to bed.

 Of course, you don't have to commit yourself.
-You choose the types of meditation that you currently feel like doing and pursue them whenever you feel the need.
+You choose the types of meditation that you currently feel like doing and do them whenever you feel the need.
 Meditating should never become a compulsion, otherwise you won't be able to switch off and all the valuable benefits will pass you by.
-Listen to your inner self and trust your feelings!
+Listen to your inner self and trust in your Feeling!
 Then you will find among all the types of meditation the variant from which you can currently benefit the most.